-- This function can support devices such as USB flash disk, or floppy disk with FAT 32/16 format only. - Do not shut down or reset the system while updating the BIOS to prevent system boot failure!
+- This function can support devices such as USB flash disk, or floppy disk with FAT 32/16 format and single partition only. - Do not shut down or reset the system while updating the BIOS to prevent system boot failure!

-2.1.3 AFUDOS utility
+2.1.4 AFUDOS utility